 Thirty-nine sites were assigned this season to be monitored.
 The species distribution is represented in Figure 1.
-Spring peepers continue to be the most widely distributed species throughout the Metro Parks, detected at 31 sites in 2008.
-Green frogs were the next most widely distributed species (29 sites) followed by American toad (17).
-Gray tree frogs were documented in 26 sites in 2006, but only 17 sites in 2007.
-In 2008, they were documented in 16 sites.
-American toads were only found in 17 sites in 2008.
+Green Frogs were the most widely distributed species throughout the Metro Parks, detected at 33 sites in 2010.
+Spring Peepers were the next most widely distributed species (30 sites) followed by Gray Treefrogs (22).
+In previous years, Gray tree frogs were documented in 26 sites in 2006, but only 17 sites in 2007 and 16 sites in 2008.
+However, they were documented at 23 sites in 2009.
+American toads were only found in 17 sites in 2009.
+They were documented in only 15 sites in 2010.

 Pickerel frogs continue to be the least widely distributed frog in the Metro Parks.
-For the past three years, it has only been detected in Liberty Park.
-Sites at Liberty Park were not well represented this year and pickerel frogs were not detected.
-However, this species was detected in Silver Creek Metro Park and Munroe Falls Metro Park.
+Previous years it has been detected in Liberty Park, but this park was not well surveyed in 2010.
+Pickerel frogs were detected in Silver Creek Metro Park and Clinton Towpath, near the heron rookery in 2010.